 We did this 21-mile run on a neapish tide of just 3.8m – they drop to 3.5m and rise to 5m this time of year at Richmond (it’s about a metre more at London Bridge).
 That took us only 4 hours actual paddling which must be the fastest 20 miles I’ve ever done in a paddle boat.
 Slowed down by locks, inland of Richmond the freshwater Thames can be a bit boring, but I wouldn’t fancy coming through Westminster at the height of an ebbing spring tide on a busy summer’s day with a backwind.
 At such times it’s probably not a place for total beginners in tippy hardshells, but as long as you’re ready to get stuck in, it is of course good fun and you can be sure of a big audience.
 Just make sure you clip on a Go Pro to catch the action!

 The tidal Thames starts at Teddington Lock, about three miles upriver from Richmond.
-Google Maps (sat view) shows a mysterious sluice called Richmond Lock just downstream of the Twickenham Bridge (A316), 10 minutes downstream from our put-in at Water Lane, but which I did not recall.
-Steve checked on Streetview which explained all; it’s an ornate old iron footbridge that’s only a barrage some of the time and there’s a slipway for kayaks on the left.
-At any other time it’s just another bridge.
+You need to time Richmond Lock just downstream of the Twickenham Bridge (A316) correctly, 10 minutes downstream from our put-in at Water Lane.
+I did not notice it as it’s flooded at HW when it’s just another bridge.
+It’s actually a barrage to hold water upriver around Richmond once the tide turns.
+There’s a roller pass for kayaks on the left, if you find it closed.

 You don’t need any sort of permit or BCU membership to kayak the tidal Thames, as you technically do upstream of Teddington.
 As long as you’re wearing a pfd, keep right and stay out of the way, the police patrolling the river will probably ignore you.